Rekodr/VectorClockDemo/README.md

 # Start client
 java -jar client.jar

-Note: You can start multiple clients
+Note: You can start at least two clients